-- Support teacher understanding of the core and to provide various strategies to implement the core in their classrooms through:
+Support teacher understanding of the core and to provide various strategies to implement the core in their classrooms through:

-- o Conference Attendance
+Conference Attendance

-- School Professional Development Activities
+School Professional Development Activities

-- District In-Service Trainings
+District In-Service Trainings

-- o Data Team Collaboration Time
+Data Team Collaboration Time

-- Peer Coaching/Modeling/Observing
+Peer Coaching/Modeling/Observing

-- ❖ Provide teachers time to develop and refine common curriculum map and pacing guides that will help them align their instruction, develop common formative assessments and work through the resulting data analysis to determine the level of student learning and to inform instruction.
+Provide teachers time to develop and refine common curriculum maps or pacing guides that will help them align their instruction, develop common formative assessments, and work through the resulting data analysis to determine the level of student learning and to inform instruction.

-- Provide 17-hour assistants who assist teachers in organizing and actualizing interventions needs, data gathering and analysis that will be used to refine instructional practices.
+Provide 17-hour assistants who assist teachers in organizing and actualizing interventions needs, data gathering and analysis that will be used to refine instructional practices.